EnsemblGenomes/ensembl-static/metazoa/species/Schmidtea/Schmidtea_nova/Schmidtea_nova_GCA_044892505.1cm_about.md

 in embryos of the frog species Rana temporaria, which it preys upon [5].

-The S. nova strain (internal ID: GOE00023) was collected at 51,0717710 and 13,7421400 in Dresden, Germany, on 2013-04-14
+The S. nova strain (internal ID: GOE00023) was collected at 51,0717710 and 13,7421400 in Dresden, Germany, on 2013-04-14.

-Picture credit: Miquel Vila-Farré, Dept. of Tissue Dynamics and Regeneration, Max Planck Institute for Multidisciplinary Sciences
+Picture credit ([Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/)): Miquel Vila-Farré, Dept. of Tissue Dynamics and Regeneration, Max Planck Institute for Multidisciplinary Sciences

 Taxonomy ID [163373](https://www.uniprot.org/taxonomy/163373)